-- 52. Are there other ways to monitor or ensure dog advertisements comply with the requirement to provide both the dog owner number and dog's microchip number?
-Please specify: - 53.
+- 52. Are there other ways to monitor or ensure dog advertisements comply with the requirement to provide both the dog owner number and dog's microchip number? - Please specify: Ensure that Advertisers are only permitted to accept advertisements for animal that include the information required. - 53.
 What agency could be responsible for prosecuting dog owners and breeders that do not comply with the transfer and advertisement requirements?